csi410-fall-2016/Administation/README.md

 * **Must have photo id with you**

 * Questions:
+  + You will need to write some SQL statements.
   + Mostly multiple choice.
   + Few “fill in the blank” with a number
   + May need to draw a diagram